Machu Picchu, Cusco, Lima and more!

 Day 1: Arrive in Lima.
 Welcome to Peru!
 One of our local team will meet you from the airport.
 Get to know your guide and the rest of your group this evening over some ceviche and a few pisco sours!

-Day 2: Lima city tour & flight to Cusco.
-Take a walking tour of the highlights of Peru’s bustling capital city this morning, before flying to Cusco in the afternoon.
+Day 2: Miraflores walking tour and flight to Cusco.
+Take a walking tour of the highlights of Lima's Miraflores coastal area this morning, before flying to Cusco in the afternoon.
 Take an orientation walk round Cusco’s pretty cobbled streets before visiting a local salsa bar this evening.

 Day 3: Cusco City tour & ancient sites.
 Enjoy a walking tour of the ancient city this morning, including the markets.
 Then head to Sacsayhuaman, the most famous ruin in Cusco.
 Take in the spectacular views and fascinating site before enjoying a coffee overlooking Cusco City Square.

 Day 5: Ollantaytambo & ancient sites.
 Travel to Ollantaytambo today, stopping at the Maras Salt Mines and Moray ruins.
 They’re both incredibly photogenic – you’re sure to get some killer shots for Insta!
-Our last stop is a local brewery where you can sample some home-brewed beers – yum!
+Hop on a mountain bike and slide in style down the mountain!
+We are taking you on a downhill ride looking at one of the best views of the Andes Mountains.

 Day 7: Machu Picchu & Inca City.
 Kick off one of the ultimate bucket list moments today with a day at Machu Picchu.
 You’ll spend the whole day walking around the awe-inspiring ruins - make sure you’ve got your camera at the ready!
 We’ll travel back to Cusco tonight.